natan-dot-com/Terraguide-Discord-Bot/README.md

 ```
 ---
 ### Windows
 Similar to Linux, Python needs a package manager in order to install each one of the libraries and we'll be using ```pip``` as well.
-In Windows, save [get-pip.py](https://bootstrap.pypa.io/get-pip.py) in any directory and run the script using ```python get-pip.py``` on the Windows Powershell, from the directory that the file has been saved.
+In Windows, save [get-pip.py](https://bootstrap.pypa.io/get-pip.py) in any directory and run the script using ```python get-pip.py``` (assuming that you already have Python installed) on the Windows Powershell, from the directory that the file has been saved.

 The next one will be simple: We can use
 ```